spacemeat/humon/README.md

         someValue: bug
     }

-No quotes except where necessary, and no commas required (they're optional).
+No quotes except where necessary, and no commas required (they're optional, and treated like whitespace).
+So that's kind of nice.
 More useful humon might look like this:

+    @ engineVersion: 0.1.0
+    assets: {
+        brick-diffuse: {
+            src: [brick-diffuse.png]
-    {
+            importData: {
-        someDict: {     // so they say
-            cow: { says: moo,  source: mouth }
-            cat: { says: meow, source: mouth }   @ note: "added by schrock, 5-26-20"
+                type: image
+                extents: [0 0 0]   # extract from src
+                numMipLevels: 0    # all the mips
+                format: R8G8B8A8Unorm # there should be a way to say "whatever we're using, man" Maybe "Unknown".
             }
-        someList: [     // Things that are one first, 1, true      // comma-separated, because you still can ]
-        someValue: bug  /* C-style comments work as well */ }
+        }
+    }

 The `@` syntax is an *annotation*.
 We'll discuss that, but it's one of the only real syntax-y parts of humon, and completely optional.